caraweisman/abSENSE/README.md

 The method is explained in further detail in the paper (citation).
 There, it is applied to the specific case of lineage-specific genes, for which homologs appear absent in all species outside of a narrow lineage.
 The method itself is applicable to any case in which a homolog appears absent (e.g. a single species missing a homolog that one might interpret as a gene loss), and likewise, this code is applicable to all such cases.

-## __ ANALYZING ONLY A FEW GENES?
-DON'T NEED SOPHISTICATED OPTIONS?
-CONSIDER OUR WEBSITE! __
+## __WEBSITE (GUI!)
+AVAILABLE FOR SIMPLE ANALYSES__

-We have a GUI website that can perform basic single-gene analyses that don't invoke the advanced command line options available here (see below).
+We have a GUI website that can perform basic single-gene analyses that don't require the advanced command line options available here (see below).
 If this is your case, you may find it easier to use than downloading and running this code on the command line.

 The website is available at: LINK